saykin/skypetrash-musicbot/README.md

 # skypetrash-musicbot, a Discord bot.
-Personal musicbot for our personal discord server, used JDA and Lava Player to make the bot.
+Personal musicbot for our personal discord server, used JDA and Lavaplayer to make the bot.
 Check Lava Player for supported links and formats.

 This bot supports: